ibratface/machine-learning/projects/capstone/robot_motion_planning/report.md

 | Steps Used     | 91 | 77 | 63 | 51 | 49 | 49 |
 | Turns Used     | 76 | 63 | 39 | 30 | 30 | 29 |

-Another observation is that steps expected gets progressively worse every trip while steps used gets progressively better.
-This is rather similar to a validation curve where the cross validation score approaches the training score.

 #### Results Summary

-The following table summarizes our results.

 | Maze | 01 | 02 | 03 |
 |-|-:|-:|-:|